Chair: Marcel Lips (Kernkraftwerk Goesgen-Daeniken AG)

-The Group has developed an action plan for current and future activities throughout 2021 and beyond.
+The Group has developed an action plan for current and future activities throughout 2020 and beyond.
 These activities include involvement in IAEA RP-related committees and guidance document processes, ICRP report reviews, and participation in other conferences.
-The Group will continue to engage with Radiation Protection professionals and international institutions in 2021 through the presentation of technical subjects at the 15th International Congress of the International Radiation Protection Association on the risks associated with low doses of ionising radiation and on the recent revisions of dose quantities.
-The RPWG will also continue to promote the position of the nuclear industry on some of the most discussed topics within the Radiation Protection community through the publication of position and technical papers.
+The Group will continue to engage with Radiation Protection professionals and international institutions in 2020 through the presentation of position papers at the IAEA’s International Conference on Radiation Safety 2020 and at the 15th International Congress of the International Radiation Protection Association on the risks associated with low doses of ionising radiation and on the recent revisions of dose quantities.

 Chair: Chris White (Urenco)

 Deputy Chair: Elina Teplinsky (Pillsbury)